Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.3 Kept my hips level on back and didn’t collapse on side turns.
+Support 4.3 Kept my hips level on my back and stayed steady when I rolled to my side.

-Cooling 3.8 Comfortable early, but Marcus felt heat buildup later overnight.
+Cooling 3.8 Comfortable early, but Marcus noticed heat buildup later overnight.

 Pressure Relief 4.3 Shoulders and outer hips settled without sharp pressure points.

-Responsiveness 3.6 Slow rebound; turning takes a second more effort than the Hybrid.
+Responsiveness 3.6 Slow rebound; turning took more effort than on the Hybrid.

-Edge Support 3.8 Fine for sleeping near the edge, softer when sitting to tie shoes.
+Edge Support 3.8 Fine for sleeping near the edge, softer when sitting.

 Durability 4.1 Held its feel over the test window with only minor, temporary impressions.

-Overall 4.1 Best fit for sleepers prioritizing calm, steady memory-foam comfort.
+Overall 4.1 Best for sleepers who want calm, steady memory-foam comfort.

 Slumba Hybrid